Competition & Anti-trust

 In the waning days of the Trump Administration, the U.S. Department of Agriculture (USDA) published a final rule on the undue or unreasonable preference provision, Section 202(b), of the Packers & Stockyards Act of 1921 (P&SA).
 Unfortunately, the rule fails to protect livestock and poultry farmers from the abusive and exploitative practices that have become […]

 February 12, 2021

 This is the first of several blogs which will explore the impacts of consolidation and concentration in the agriculture industry on farmers and the broader food system, as well as a path forward.
-The blog series is authored by NSAC Policy Fellow Billy Hackett with meaningful contributions by farmers and experts.
-While the first days […]
+The blog series is authored by NSAC Policy Associate Billy Hackett with meaningful contributions by farmers and experts.
+Read the second entry […]

 December 22, 2020